Furniture and Fittings

 Aquinas aims to create a pervading climate of purposeful endeavour.
 Residents are co-responsible for building and enhancing this.
 One of the richest benefits of collegiate life is the collective sense of purpose, the mutual assistance that is at hand, and the programmes, strategies and facilities that are available.

-Several spaces are available 24/7 for individual and shared study: the Campion and Ralph Rooms; the Montefiore basement; the Kennedy Workshop.
-Silent supervised study is arranged in the Dining Room through Swotvac and Exams periods, at other times and places as arranged by the Assistant Dean and Senior Tutors.
+Silent supervised study is arranged in the Dining Room through Swotvac and Exams periods, at other times and places as arranged by the Academic Director and Senior Tutors.

 Corridor, bathroom and bedroom noise is kept low during the day and early evening.
 Music should not be audible outside a room; students are encouraged to wear headsets or earplugs.
 After 11pm at night in residential areas, all are required be quiet.